You are viewing documentation for Kubernetes version: v1.30

 can also limit its maximum value by specifying the --service-account-max-token-expiration

-field specifies a relative path to the mount point
+option for the API server.
+The path field specifies a relative path to the mount point

 of the projected volume.